 Elizabeth Frost earned her undergraduate degree from Yale University and her law degree from the University of Michigan Law School, where she was managing editor of the Michigan Journal of Race and Law.
 Before joining Oregon Law, she practiced with the firm Sidley Austin in both Los Angeles and Chicago, focusing on commercial real estate.

-Her article, Feedback Distortion: The Shortcomings of Model Answers As Formative Feedback, was published in the Journal of Legal Education; her more recent article, Failure Begets Failure, was published in the Stetson Law Review.
-She is a frequent contributor to the Oregon State Bar Bulletin’s Legal Writer column.
+Professor Frost is the editor-in-chief of Legal Writing: The Journal of the Legal Writing Institute (JLWI).
+She has published articles in the Journal of Legal Education and Stetson Law Review.
+She has been a frequent contributor to the Oregon State Bar Bulletin’s Legal Writer column.